 There are three major patterns of cognitive decline in Alzheimer's patients.

-One of the questions I get asked often is, what stage of Alzheimer's is Dotty in?
-I am very familiar with the stages of Alzheimer's, but I can't answer that question.
-I just don't know.
+One of the questions I was often asked, what stage of Alzheimer's is Dotty in?
+I was very familiar with the stages of Alzheimer's, but I couldn't answer that question.
+I just didn't know.